utkarshStudio/BuildSprint-Wastechakra/README.md

 # WasteChakra — AI-Based Mixed Waste Detection & Routing System
 ### Complete Backend Specification (Django + Django REST Framework) — **100% Virtual / Software-Only Edition**
-> Is document ko Antigravity (ya kisi bhi AI coding agent) ko de kar pura backend project generate karwaya ja sakta hai.
+> This specification document can be provided to Antigravity (or any AI coding assistant) to build, run, or extend the entire backend project.
-> **Important:** Ye project **poori tarah software-simulated** hai — koi physical camera, sensor, GPIO, MQTT, ya actuator hardware ki zaroorat nahi hai.
-Sab kuch web app ke andar hi (image upload + virtual simulation engine) chalega.
+> **Important:** This project is **fully software-simulated** — no physical cameras, sensors, GPIO pins, MQTT brokers, or mechanical actuators are required.
+The entire workflow runs within the web application (image upload / webcam capture + virtual simulation engine).

 ---

-## 1. Project ka Context (existing repo se)
+## 1. Project Context

-Uploaded repo (`wastechakra-v2`) abhi ek **React + TypeScript + Vite** frontend hai jo ek **Material Recovery Facility (MRF) simulation** dikhata hai (`src/simulation/engine.ts`, `WasteChakraSimulation.tsx`).
-Isme:
+The frontend application (`wastechakra-web`) is a modern **React + Vite** single-page application that provides a comprehensive **Material Recovery Facility (MRF) simulation** and operations platform (`src/simulation/engine.js`, `WasteChakraSimulation.jsx`).
+It includes:

-- `SimParams` — totalWaste, moisture, contamination, organic/plastic/metal fraction (UI sliders se aate hain)
+- `SimParams` — totalWaste, moisture, contamination, and material fractions (controlled via UI sliders).
-- `routeMaterial()` — hardcoded rules se material ko destination me route karta hai
+- `routeMaterial()` — rules routing materials to their respective processing destinations.
-- Ye sab **client-side JavaScript me simulated numbers** hain, koi backend nahi hai.
+- Original simulation numbers were computed entirely client-side without persistent backend storage.

-**Naya goal:** Isi routing-logic ko ek **real Django DRF backend** me convert karna — lekin **fully virtual/software** rehte hue**:
+**Goal:** Transform this routing logic into a robust **Django REST Framework (DRF) backend** while maintaining a **100% virtual / software-only** architecture:
-1. User waste ki **image upload** kare (webcam se browser me photo le sakte ho, ya koi bhi image file), **ya** direct simulation parameters (jaisa purane sliders me tha) de
+1. Users **upload an image** of waste (captured via browser webcam snapshot or selected from local storage), **or** provide direct simulation parameters (matching the UI sliders).
-2. Ek **software ML/CV model** (ya, agar model nahi training karna, ek **smart virtual-classification module**) us image se material type predict kare
+2. A **computer vision / ML model** (or a **smart virtual classification fallback**) detects the material class from the image.
-3. **Virtual feature-generation engine** (koi physical sensor nahi) material-type + upload-metadata se realistic **Moisture %, Combustibility Index, Recyclability Score, RDF Suitability Score** generate kare
+3. A **Virtual Feature Generation Engine** generates realistic parameters based on the material type and upload metadata: **Moisture %, Combustibility Index, Recyclability Score, and RDF Suitability Score**.
-4. **Decision Engine** in values ko combine karke final category decide kare: **Recycle / Bio / RDF**
+4. The **Decision Engine** evaluates these parameters to determine the final routing category: **Recycle / Bio / RDF / Reject**.
-5. Result database me store ho, aur dashboard/API se analytics ke roop me dikhe
+5. Results are persisted to the database and exposed via REST APIs for dashboards and analytics.

-**Koi bhi step me physical hardware involve nahi hai** — na camera module, na moisture/gas sensor, na servo/actuator, na GPIO/MQTT.
-Sab kuch Django backend ke andar pure software logic se hota hai.
+**Zero physical hardware dependencies:** No Raspberry Pi, no microcontrollers, no external sensor modules, no servos, no GPIO pins, and no MQTT broker.
+All processing takes place within the Django backend and React frontend.

 ---